BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_5_Sending_Coins_with_Automated_Raw_Transactions.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 This chapter lays out three ways to send funds via Bitcoin's cli interface.
-Section 4.1 described how to do so with a simple command, and Section 4.4 detailed how to use a more dangerous raw transaction.
-This final section splits the difference by showing how to make raw transactions simpler.
+Section 4.1 described how to do so with a simple command, and section 4.4 detailed how to use a more dangerous raw transaction.
+This final section splits the difference by showing how to make raw transactions simpler and safer.

 ## Let Bitcoin Calculate For You

-The methodology is simple: you create a raw transaction, but you use the `fundrawtransaction` command to ask the bitcoind to run the calculations for you.
+The methodology for automated raw transactions is simple: you create a raw transaction, but you use the `fundrawtransaction` command to ask the bitcoind to run the calculations for you.

-In order to use this command, you'll need to have your ~/.bitcoin/bitcoin.conf file has some rational variables for calculating transaction fees.
+In order to use this command, you'll need to ensure that your ~/.bitcoin/bitcoin.conf file contains rational variables for calculating transaction fees.
 Please see [Section 4.1](4_1_Sending_Coins_The_Easy_Way.md) for more information on this.

 For very conservative numbers, we suggested adding the following to the bitcoin.conf:
 ```